janettelau/consumer_complaints/README.md

 4. Changed the data format for select columns.
 5. Merged the `state_names.csv` with our sample Dataframe on the "state" column to get the "state_name" column.
 6. Saved the cleaned and aggregated data as a JSON file used for the dashboard.
-7. Plotted the number of complaints per month as a line graph with the average and upper control limit (UCL).
+7. Plotted the number of complaints per month as a line graph with the average and upper control limit (UCL) and saved it as a PNG.

 ## Building the Complaints Dashboard:
 **HTML**: